 No no, not a krazy kolor breeder lol.
 Not a breeder at all, yet.
 I fully intend to try and produce well bred, well conformed, COLORED appies, when I get into it.
 To add to my earlier statement, I think the only way an Appaloosa mare should be bred to anything solid is if she has already proven to throw color.
 That way you get the cross you want, with the color you want.
 I love foundation Appies, but I also like the more refined ones as well.
 My guy is somewhere inbetween, and I think he's perfect.

-O my mare will definitely throw color, and the father has the cream gene.
+O my mare will definately throw color, and the father has the cream gene.
 Im potentially looking at the stud Hollywood Maverick.
-If I can get some pictures ill post.
+If i can get some pictures ill post.
 But droollll Hollywood Maverick is gorgeous.
 His momma is a Qh/Appy mare, registered.
 She normally throws blanket palomino appys when crossed with Maverick.